DASH-666/proxyflow/README.md

+i don't know about bash too much. ai helped me to make this program

 # proxyflow
 ProxyFlow – A simple terminal tool to quickly set, unset, and manage HTTP, HTTPS, and SOCKS5 proxy environment variables in your current shell session.